pingcap/tidb/docs/design/2020-06-01-global-kill.md

 #### 3. serverId
-`serverId` is selected RANDOMLY by each TiDB instance on startup, and the uniqueness is guaranteed by PD(etcd). `serverId` should be larger or equal to 1, to insure that high 32 bits of `connId` should always be non-zero, and make it possible to detect truncation.
+`serverId` is selected RANDOMLY by each TiDB instance on startup, and the uniqueness is guaranteed by PD(etcd). `serverId` should be larger or equal to 1, to ensure that high 32 bits of `connId` is always non-zero, and make it possible to detect truncation.

-On failure (e.g. fail to connect to PD, or all `serverId` are unavailable), we set `serverId` to `0`.
-And when `serverId == 0`, we deal with `KILL x` as in [early versions](https://pingcap.com/docs/stable/sql-statements/sql-statement-kill/).
+On failure (e.g. fail connecting to PD, or all `serverId` are unavailable), we block any new connection.

-`serverId` is kept by PD with a lease default to 1 hour.
-If TiDB is disconnected to PD longer than half of the lease, all connections are killed.
-On connection to PD restored, a new `serverId` is acquired.
+`serverId` is kept by PD with a lease (defaults to 12 hours, long enough to avoid brutally killing any long-run SQL).
+If TiDB is disconnected to PD longer than half of the lease (defaults to 6 hours), all connections are killed, and no new connection is accepted, to avoid running with stale/incorrect `serverId`.
+On connection to PD restored, a new `serverId` is acquired before accepting new connection.

 On single TiDB instance without PD, a `serverId` of `1` is assigned.